BN Nursing Studies

-You will gain clinical experience in your first year through community and medical ward placements.
+You will gain clinical experience in Year 1 through community and medical ward placements.

 As well as progressing your study of life sciences in Nursing Care and Decision Making, Healthy Communities, Professionalism and Evidence and Research, you will also study Mental Health and Wellbeing.